 Improved Syslog/Trap Processing

 For each received syslog or trap, the syslog/trap filters and measurements have to be checked.
-This used to happen step by step.
+This used to be a step-by-step process.
 Now the syslog and trap measurements are processed in parallel – potentially utilizing all cores of the Agent system.
 The trap and syslog filters are still processed in serial since their filter actions have a defined order.

 Java 11 and WildFly 17

 StableNet® 9.0 is based on Java 11 which is an LTS release.
 Java 11 delivers improved performance and an optimized garbage collector.
-Moreover, the usability issues that occurred due to the use of Java 8 are now fixed (e.g., not being able to maximize the GUI on your second screen that has a different size).
+Moreover, the usability issues that occurred due to the use of Java 8 are now fixed (e.g., not being able to maximize the GUI on your second screen of a different size or resolution).

-The application server has been upgraded: We now use Wildfly 17.
-This upgrade fixes several security issues and improves the performance.
+With Wildfly 17, the application server has been upgraded.
+This fixes several security issues and improves performance.
 Wildfly 17 is a Jakarta EE 8 certified application server, which is the current Java EE standard.

 The StableNet® server and agent can now run on Linux without root access.
 This is helpful for cases where security guidelines in companies do not allow processes running as root.